-Although businesses may rely on database data or reports in the ordinary course of business, the fact that data is derived from a database does not make it any more intrinsically reliable than other types of evidence produced in discovery.
-Databases, whether simple or complex, are not infallible.
-The "true" accuracy of the underlying data depends on many factors.
-Systems or components can malfunction, errors may occur in programs and formulas, manual data entry may introduce errors, and certain cells, fields or tables can be mislabeled or misinterpreted (e.g., a table of numbers reflecting a certain volume of widgets sold could pertain to either individual widgets or units of widgets, if values are not properly labeled or represented by a credible witness with knowledge).
-In addition, as mentioned previously, the way that certain fields within a database are used may change over time, meaning that old data records and new data records may use the same fields but record different information.
-Sometimes, current users of the database are not even aware of these changes.
+The proper validation of collection from a database does not automatically make the substantive information stored in the database authentic, admissible or true.
+These are separate issues that need to be analyzed by the appropriate parties.
+Systems or components can malfunction, errors may occur in programs and formulas, manual data entry may introduce errors, and certain cells, fields or tables can be mislabeled or misinterpreted, the way that certain fields within a database are used may change over time, meaning that old data records and new data records may use the same fields but record different information.